-Not only do I make beautiful mosaics for people’s walls, kitchens, floors, bathrooms and gardens, I also teach this skill in group settings and one-to-one tuition.
+Not only do I make beautiful mosaics for people’s walls, kitchens, floors, bathrooms and gardens, I also teach this skill to others, both in group settings and one-to-one tuition.
 But first of all, my deepest involvement is with the honouring of life in pure form, which in my case happens in, around and through the heart hermitage of the living advahoot Yanchiji, at Tushita Ashram.

 Then there is writing, which I still do on a daily basis, in one form of another, including my mosaics blog on this site.
 Music is a big part of my life as well (listening, playing, singing and writing it), as well as “hanging out” with humans and dogs.
 And since getting rid of broadband at home, I’ve been doing so much reading!
 Non-fiction is my favourite genre and last year I got into a number of great artists’ biographies.